uselagoon/lagoon/docs/using-lagoon/build-and-deploy-process.md

 ### **Branch Webhook Push**

-If the deployment is triggered via a Webhook and is for a single branch, Lagoon will checkout the Git SHA which is included in the Webhook.
+If the deployment is triggered via a webhook and is for a single branch, Lagoon will checkout the Git SHA which is included in the Webhook.
 This means even if you push code to the Git branch twice, there will be two deployments with exactly the code that was pushed, not just the newest code in the Git branch.

 ### **Branch REST trigger**

-If you trigger a deployment via the REST API and do NOT define a `sha` in the POST payload, Lagoon will just checkout the branch with the newest code without a specific given Git Sha.
+If you trigger a deployment via the REST API and do NOT define a `SHA` in the POST payload, Lagoon will just checkout the branch with the newest code without a specific given Git Sha.

 ### **Pull Requests**